 Although both were designed by renowned golf architect Jeffrey Brauer, each course features a unique layout and character.
-The Quarry is built on the site of a former sand quarry and iron ore mine, while The Legend is player-friendly resort course carved out of the Superior National Forest.
+The Quarry is built on the site of a former sand quarry and iron ore mine, while The Legend is a player-friendly resort course carved out of the Superior National Forest.

 Located about a half-hour north of Giants Ridge, overlooking the shores of beautiful Lake Vermillion, The Wilderness at Fortune Bay completes the Northern Trilogy of Jeffrey Brauer-designed courses.
 The Wilderness showcases all the natural aesthetic beauty to be found in Minnesota’s Iron Range.
 It can play up to 7,200 yards from the tips with a stern slope of 142.
 It’s also quite manageable and ridiculously enjoyable from the forward tees.
-Bring your “A+” game when you come to the Wilderness and sharpen up your short game and putter because there is a premium in placement on the tiered greens.
+Bring your “A+” game when you visit the Wilderness and sharpen up your short game and putter because there is a premium on placement on the tiered greens.

 Arnold Palmer designed this beautiful and challenging course, tucked into the Central Lakes region of the state.
 It meanders through colorful hardwoods, over rolling hills and around water and sand.
-The lodging can comfortably accommodate your twosome or your large group at this award-winning public course.
+Deacon’s Lodge is in the Brainerd Lakes Area and part of the Breezy Point Resort which means you’ll find one of the most stunning courses in the state with plenty to do before or after your round.
+If you’re planning on staying, the lodging can comfortably accommodate your twosome or your large group at this award-winning public course.

 You’re Never Far From a Great Public Course in Minnesota